401-Midterm-Project-Org/treat-your-elves/README.md

 *Feature tasks:*

-* each member of the group is assigned a unique secret santa
+* Each member of the group is assigned a unique secret santa
-* there are no duplicate secret santas
+* There are no duplicate secret santas
-* you will not be assigned yourself as your secret santa
+* You will not be assigned yourself as your secret santa

 *Acceptance:*

-* Group members will each be assigned a random secret santa using a linked list.
-This will ensure that each member is tied to another unique member
+* Group members will each be assigned a random secret santa using an array
+  * This will ensure that each member is tied to another unique member
-The member on the end of the linked list will be linked to the head of the list
+  * The member on the end of the linked list will be linked to index[0] of the array

 ### PERSISTING DATABASE